 - 1. Potential impacts associated with the development on community wellness and population health issues such as:

 - a.
 Population in- and out-migration;

 - b.
 Alcohol and drug access and use;

 - c.
 Sexually-transmitted infections rates;

 - d.
+Crime rates;

-Crime rates; - e.
+- e.
 Access to child care; - f.
 Language retention and other key indicators of cultural maintenance; and - g.
 Education completion rates by level. - 2.
 How each identified potential impact may affect individual potentially-affected communities; - 3.
 The physical, mental, and cultural health of mine workers and mine workers' families, considering potential impacts of long-distance commuting and greater engagement in the wage economy on the population health status of small, primarily aboriginal communities.
 This discussion should identify any alternative shift rotations considered by the developer, with the rationale for the chosen rotation; - 4.
 Human resources management plans and programs the developer will offer at the mine site to identify and mitigate potential social problems associated with the Prairie Creek Mine, that will include but not be limited to discussion of - a.
 Increased income and money management; - b.
 Potential stressors associated with long-distance commuting and stress management programs; - c.
 Substance abuse and treatment policies; - d.
 Avoidance of cross-cultural conflicts at the work site; and - e.
 "Home" community and family support programs. - 5.
-Potential impacts on public safety, especially in regards to the use of the winter road and increased truck traffic and road degradation issues along the Liard Highway and in/around Fort Liard, and identification of mitigation to minimize the potential for vehicle accidents: - 6.
-Potential social impacts on the residents of Lindberg Landing and Fort Liard from Prairie Creek Mine transportation activities; - 7.
-Potential social impacts caused by a reduction of wilderness values associated with the NNPR; and - 8.
+Potential impacts on public safety, especially in regards to the use of the winter road and increased truck traffic and road degradation issues along the Liard Highway and in/around Fort Liard, and identification of mitigation to minimize the potential for vehicle accidents; - 6.
+Potential social impacts on the residents of Lindberg Landing and Fort Liard from Prairie Creek Mine transportation activities - 7.
+Potential safety issues associated with increased use of the existing Prairie Creek airstrip, including discussion of how the developer has or will work with responsible government agencies to identify and address any issues; - 8.
+Potential social impacts caused by a reduction of wilderness values associated with the NNPR; and - 9.
 Any lessons learned about short and long-term social and economic impacts of previous mine developments in the Mackenzie Valley and the Canadian North, and how the developer has incorporated such lessons into its impact assessment and mitigation commitments for the Prairie Creek Mine.